frankquinn89/First-Project/README.md

-# Managemnt System for an Online Unviverity
+# Management System for an Online University

-Allow users to:
+#Allow users to:
--register new student for courses/modules
+#-register new student for courses/modules
--Update and Delete student details
+#-Update and Delete student details
--check courses and modules available
+#-check courses and modules available
--check course prices
+#-check course prices
--change background colour for customization
+#-change background colour for customization